 September 2020 Our collaborative manuscript about smart traceability for food safety has been accepted by Critical Reviews in Food Science and Nutrition.

-December 2019 Our collaborative paper about the detection of African Swine Fever virus (ASFV) has been accepted by Biosensor & Bioelectronics.
+December 2019 Our collaborative paper about African Swine Fever virus (ASFV) detection has been accepted by Biosensor & Bioelectronics.

 December 2019 Dr. Chen gave two seminar talks about engineered phages for food safety at the Zhejiang University and Jiangnan University.

-November 2019 Our paper describing 3D printed microfluidic devices for CTC separation has been accepted by Biosensor & Bioelectronics.
+November 2019 Our paper describing 3D printed microfluidic devices for CTC separation has been accepted and published on Biosensor & Bioelectronics.

 August 2021 Our paper about CRISPR-based biosensors to detect antibiotic-resistance genes (ARGs) has been accepted by Analyst.